samueljaval/weather-prediction/README.md

 This project was made for the Scientific Computing Class (COMP260) at Wesleyan University.

-Our project needed three areas of focus picked from everything we studied throughout the semester.
-My three areas of focus are :
+The three areas of focus of this project are :
 - Timeseries analysis
 - Scikit Learn
 - TensorFlow